rediacc/docs/docs/console/bridge-types.md

 ### Self-Managed Bridges

 Self-managed bridges run on your own infrastructure, giving you complete control.

+**Visual Indicator:** 💻 Desktop icon with "Self-Managed" label **System Display:** Shows in the Management column of the bridges table

 **Benefits:**
 - Full control over infrastructure